<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=938154&amp;fmt=gif">

 These studies identify parts of real property that are tangible personal property.
 Such property has shorter depreciation recovery periods and therefore qualifies for bonus depreciation in the year placed in service.

-Take note that the IRS automatically applies bonus depreciation unless a taxpayer opts out.
+The IRS automatically applies bonus depreciation unless a taxpayer opts out.
 Elections apply to all qualified property in the same class of property placed in service in the same tax year (for example, all five-year MACRS property).

 At first glance, bonus depreciation can seem like a no-brainer.
 However, it’s not necessarily advisable in every situation.